 It then adopted a rule that required clinics funded by the program to certify they do not perform abortions or are not affiliates of entities that perform abortions.

 In a letter to Texas officials in March, Medicaid Director Cindy Mann said the state’s decision was regrettable.
 It would, she said, “prevent women enrolled in the program from receiving services from the trusted health care providers they have chosen and relied on for their care.”

 Planned Parenthood sued Texas, winning an injunction against the law by arguing that abortion is constitutional and Texas’ efforts would block women’s access to preventive health care.
-But a federal court later ruled in favor of Texas.

 President Barack Obama denounced the state’s efforts during a July campaign stop in Austin.

 “We’re not ending funding for Planned Parenthood,” he said.
 “I think women should have control of their own health care choices, just like men.
 We’re not going backwards.”

 “Texas will continue providing important health services for women through this program in spite of the Obama administration’s disregard for our state law and unilateral decision to defund this program,” he said.